vasanthk/how-web-works/README.md

     - Calls child layout if needed–they are dirty or we are in a global layout, or for some other reason–which calculates the child's height.
 - Parent uses children's accumulative heights and the heights of margins and padding to set its own height–this will be used by the parent renderer's parent.
 - Sets its dirty bit to false.

+Also note, layout thrashing is where a web browser has to reflow or repaint a web page many times before the page is ‘loaded’.
+In the days before JavaScript’s prevalence, websites were typically reflowed and painted just once, but these days it is increasingly common for JavaScript to run on page load which can cause modifications to the DOM and therefore extra reflows or repaints.
+Depending on the number of reflows and the complexity of the web page, there is potential to cause significant delay when loading the page, especially on lower powered devices such as mobile phones or tablets.

 ## Painting